csc-ubc-okanagan/communications/promotional-text/csc-website-landing-page.md

 Staff at the CSC's Research Data Hub are here to help you wrangle your research data.
 Get **support** with data **cleaning**, **modelling**, statistical **analyses**, and data **visualization**.
 Specializingin **R** and **Python**, we offer one-on-one consultations to address research data related questions throughout the research life cycle.

-Check out our blog for tutorials: https://csc-ubc-okanagan.github.io/R-Python-Blog/

-Learn the basics of data wrangling and data management with one of our workshops: https://csc-ubc-okanagan.github.io/workshops/

-Need help with Research Data Management plans or data deposit?
-Email csc.ok@ubc.ca

 ## When to book an appointment

 There are three times we suggest you book an appointment.